jay75chauhan/DevOpsScripts/README.md

-# lineShell
+# DevScripts

-lineShell is a command-line interface (CLI) tool that integrates multiple shell scripts into a single application, providing users with an easy-to-use menu-driven interface for executing various tasks efficiently.
+DevScripts is a command-line interface (CLI) tool that integrates multiple shell scripts into a single application, providing users with an easy-to-use menu-driven interface for executing various tasks efficiently.

 ## Features